 Alternatively, you can search for "Command" and load the Command program and paste the above into the prompt.

-This should allow the link above to localhost to successfully connect and you will see the Dymo service icon in your system tray.
+This should allow the link above to successfully connect and you will see the DYMO service icon in your system tray.

 If at anytime during this process you get a notice of "an insecure connection" please trust that the connection is fine, click ADVANCED and then PROCEED or ADD EXCEPTION to continue on in the process.